antmicro/renode-dpi-examples/README.md

 Example integration between Renode and a Verilog model using DPI (SystemVerilog Direct Programming Interface) calls.

+There are two RobotFramework test suites in this repository:
+* `verilator/cosim-axi.robot` for testing integration with Verilator
+* `questa/questa-cosim-axi.robot` for testing integration with Questa

-The provided `cosim-axi.robot` file, which is a RobotFramework test suite, contains a set of tests verifying data exchanged between Renode's memory and a Verilog RAM model, handled by cosim-bfm-library in the form of AXI4 bus transactions.
+Both files contain tests verifying data exchanged between Renode's memory and a Verilog RAM model, handled by cosim-bfm-library in the form of AXI4 bus transactions.

 The `Cosim BFM library` is a package to provide HW-SW co-simulation between the HDL (Hardware Description Language) simulator and the host program, where BFM (Bus Functional Model or Bus Functional Module) generates bus transactions by interacting with the host program in C.
 Communication is based on pre-defined packets exchanged between HW/SW sides over an IPC channel.

-To run the tests two things have to be present:
-* `libcosim_bfm.so` which is generated from the `cosim_bfm_library` submodule (detailed build instructions are below)
+Regardless of the chosen test `libcosim_bfm.so` will have to be provided, which is generated from the `cosim_bfm_library` submodule (detailed build instructions are below).

-* `Vcosim_bfm_axi_dpi` which is the compiled verilog model, generated from the `verilator-build` directory in the `cosim_bfm_library` submodule
+For Verilator integration `Vcosim_bfm_axi_dpi` is required, which is the compiled verilog model, generated from the `verilator-build` directory in the `cosim_bfm_library` submodule.

 ## cosim_bfm_library details